sme6en/Skyblock21/README.md

 - `/skyblock21 keys` to edit your keybind shortcuts.
 - `/skyblock21 aliases` to edit your command aliases.
 - `/skyblock21 customize` to customize held item.
-- `/skyblock21 resetcustomizations` to reset all item customizations.

 ## 💡 Suggestions and Bugs
 If you have any suggestions, feature requests or bug reports please open an issue or join the [Discord Server](https://discord.gg/NMNSwQH6dr).